PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

 ### Expressions and multiple matches

-We can use a switch statement in conjuction with expressions just like we would with an if/else statement
+We can use a switch statement in conjunction with expressions just like we would with an if/else statement

 ```powershell
  switch ( ([string]::IsNullOrEmpty($myString)) )